pmuens/awesome-serverless/README.md

 - [Building a GitHub webhook handler](https://serverless.com/blog/serverless-github-webhook-slack/) - Tutorial on how to build a GitHub webhook handler with Serverless and AWS Lambda.
 - [Manage your Alexa skills with Serverless](https://serverless.com/blog/how-to-manage-your-alexa-skills-with-serverless/) - How to manage Alexa skills with the Serverless Framework.
 - [Creative software destruction and the new presentation layer](https://thenewstack.io/creative-software-destruction-new-presentation-layer/) - Post about the history of technology which powers the internet and a look into its future.
+- [From chef to serverless developer in 4 years](https://serverless.com/blog/from-chef-to-serverless-developer-in-4-years/) - A story about a chef learning to program and landing a job in the serverless development space.

 ## Screencasts